 The decision to pack up your entire life and move to the other side of the world is a big one.

 Yes, it’s exciting.
 Yes, you’re going to have the time of your life.
-And yes, this is going to be an experience that, not only will you remember forever, but you never know, could actually end up changing the course of your life from here on out.
+And yes, this is going to be an experience that you’ll not only remember forever, but could actually end up changing the course of your life from here on out.

 Pretty dramatic I know, but true.
 So, as you can imagine, there’s plenty to think about and lots to arrange.
 Luckily for you, here at STA Travel, we’ve been sending eager young people off on working holidays to Australia for years – and we are pretty blooming good at making sure they have the best time possible, even if we do say so ourselves.

 To help you get your head around the logistics, I’ve put together this handy guide on all things working holidays, to help you take those first steps towards a new life Down Under.

 A working holiday to Australia is an experience you'll never forget.